Yannick H.,

 Unexpected outages?
 A major incident can quickly cost 50,000 francs.
 Or more.

-Vacation and illness?
-Your team is not available 365 days.
-But systems must still run.
+Vacation and sickness?
+Your team is not available 365 days a year.
+But the systems still have to run.

 Scope creep?
-Your IT team is asked for everything.
-"Can you just quickly..."
-This pulls away 10-20% of capacity.
+Your IT team gets asked for everything.
+"Can you quickly..."
+That takes away 10-20% of capacity.

-That's about 140,000 francs per person.
-Much more than just the salary.
+That is about 140,000 francs per person.
+Far more than salary alone.

 What Outsourcing Really Costs